-Helping an elderly loved one transition to senior living is an emotional experience.
+Transitioning an elderly loved one to senior living is an emotional experience.
 It also requires planning and logistics — especially when downsizing is involved.

 Moving from a long-term home to a small apartment can be understandably overwhelming for older adults.
 The magnitude may even cause seniors to postpone a beneficial transition to independent or assisted living.